 - By Michael Mathews

-Interesting as this all is, it hardly explains why a church would participate in such a celebration.
-Saint Patrick’s desire to celebrate the Beaujolais Nouveau stems from a desire to connect with the traditions of the ancient Church and those of the people of God throughout time.
-The introduction of the new wine has been celebrated since the Stone Age.
-It wasn’t called Beaujolais Nouveau and it didn’t arrive in a colorful bottle, but back before there were air-tight containers wine had a very short shelf-life because wine turns to vinegar when exposed to air.
-Therefore most people were able to drink wine only in the weeks of the year right after the harvest.
-The appearance of this young wine was eagerly anticipated each autumn and was often accompanied by a celebration similar to the one that accompanies the release of the Beaujolais Nouveau.
-God gave the Hebrew people such a celebration in providing a thanksgiving festival called the Feast of Booths.
+Saint Patrick’s desire to celebrate the Beaujolais Nouveau stems from a desire to connect with the traditions of the ancient Church.
 Situated on the coast of the Mediterranean Sea, wine production was an important part of the Hebrew harvest.
-Speaking of the Feast of Booths in Deuteronomy God calls his people to “rejoice in your feast, you and your son and your daughter, your male servant and your female servant, the Levite, the sojourner, the fatherless, and the widow who are within your towns.”
-For this reason we want the joy of our Beaujolais Nouveau celebration to overflow to the wider community and benefit those in the community who are in the most need.
-Each of the last 2 years we have raised over $5,000 for the Weld Food Bank which the Food Bank has then used to purchase $50,000 worth of food.
-This year we hope to raise even more.
-We also hope this celebration will continue to grow, and that the people of Saint Patrick will begin to see it as the beginning of the Thanksgiving holiday - a holiday in which we grow more thankful and more generous as we remember God’s grace and abundant provision.
+Each year the appearance of the new wine was eagerly anticipated, because until the perfection of bottling, people usually were able to drink wine only in the weeks immediately following the harvest.
+The Hebrew people celebrated the new wine in an annual thanksgiving festival called the Feast of Booths.
+Speaking of this celebration, God calls his people to “rejoice in your feast, you and your son and your daughter, your male servant and your female servant, the Levite, the sojourner, the fatherless, and the widow who are within your towns.”
+For this reason the community of Saint Patrick desires the joy of our Beaujolais Nouveau celebration to overflow to the wider community and benefit those in the community who are in the most need.
+Over the past few years Saint Patrick has raised approximately $50,000 for the Weld Food Bank.
+We hope this celebration will continue to grow, and that the people of Saint Patrick will begin to see it as the beginning of the Thanksgiving holiday - a holiday in which we grow more thankful and more generous as we remember God’s grace and abundant provision.